 Regarding the big cats like the jaguar and the puma, of which bone remains have been found in offerings deposited around the Templo Mayor (recovered between 1978 and 2007), in the Florentine Codex it is mentioned that in the feast of the Mother Goddess (Ochpaniztli), the tlatoani met in a ceremony with the warriors who began their military exercise to grant them weapons, and in which the Mexica ruler rested on a seat with eagle skin and jaguar skin as a back, symbols of sacred warfare.

 Likewise, it is mentioned that the priests carried tobacco pouches made with jaguar skin.
-This feline represented the night among the Mexica, and was the representation of the god Tezcatlipoca; although in the Florentine Codex there is no more information about the pumas, it is possible that they had a symbolism similar to that of the jaguar, although with greater presence in the offerings because they were easier to obtain in the Basin of Mexico.
+This feline represented the night among the Mexica, and was the representation of the god Tezcatlipoca; although in the Florentine Codex there is no more information about the pumas, likely that they had a symbolism similar to that of the jaguar, although with greater presence in the offerings because they were easier to obtain in the Basin of Mexico.

 Plant species such as pericon, mesquite wood, and amaranth that were used in Tenochca ceremonies, as well as marine elements such as shells and snails, stand out.